heshan-madusanka/ROS-2-Jazzy-micro-ROS-Workshop/README.md

 Understanding this topic is important because our final goal is to use micro-ROS to publish the real hardware joint states from a physical servo.
 We will publish that hardware data to this exact same /joint_states topic, replacing the virtual GUI.
 This task shows you the data format and topic name you will need to use later.

-# micro-ROS
-- general overview
-- Supported Hardware
-- Supported RTOSes
-- Comparison to related approaches
-- ROS 2 Feature Comparison

 # Introduction to micro-ROS

 micro-ROS is a variant of ROS 2 designed specifically for deeply embedded robotic systems.
-Its main goal is to bring ROS concepts such as nodes, publishers/subscribers, services, lifecycle, and node graph directly onto microcontrollers (MCUs).
-This allows low-level firmware devices (e.g., sensors, motor drivers, tiny control nodes) to fully participate in the ROS 2 ecosystem rather than acting as “dumb peripherals”.
+Its main goal is to bring ROS concepts such as nodes, publishers/subscribers, services, lifecycle and node graph directly onto microcontrollers (MCUs).
+This allows low-level firmware devices (ex: sensors, motor drivers, control nodes) to fully participate in the ROS 2 ecosystem instead of acting merely as simple data producers/consumers.

 Unlike standard ROS 2, which assumes a Linux environment and comparatively large compute resources, micro-ROS targets resource-constrained microcontrollers that often have only tens or hundreds of kilobytes of RAM.
 This is achieved by replacing the full DDS middleware with DDS-XRCE, a transport designed for Extremely Resource Constrained Environments.